The ELEY® Warranty is the industry best, boasting a

 Eley Corporation, (here after referred to as the "warrantor"), guarantees their proprietary hose reels and watering tools, and their related components and parts, unless otherwise specified, to be free from defect, malfunction or failure in material, or workmanship, under normal use and service, for 10 years for each garden hose reel and watering tool.
 All warranty periods start from original invoice date of purchase.
 Warranty covers the replacement of the defective component, not the entire unit.

 Warrantor guarantees its polyurethane garden hose to be free from defect, malfunction or failure in material, or workmanship, under normal use and service, for 10 years (120 months).
-Discoloration or fading of the hose cover is a natural occurrence that can result from long-term exposure to the sun's UV rays and is specifically excluded from this warranty.
+Warrantor guaranteed its synthetic black rubber garden hose to be free from defect, malfunction or failure in material, or workmanship, under normal use and service, for 5 years (60 months).
+Discoloration or fading of the hose cover is a natural occurrence that can result from exposure to the sun's UV rays and is specifically excluded from this warranty.

 Warrantor guarantees its powder coat paint will not bubble, crack or peel under normal use and service, for a period of 1 year (12 months).
 Warrantor recommends that powder-coated products that are located less than 1000 feet from a seashore (salt water) be systematically fresh water rinsed (at least annually), so as to prevent the accumulation of salt deposits.
 Fading of the paint is a natural occurrence due to long-term exposure to the sun's UV rays and is specifically excluded from this warranty.